West London Institute of Higher Education: Establishment

 West London Institute was created in 1976 from the merger of Borough Road and Maria Grey teacher training colleges and Chiswick Polytechnic.
-Borough Road College, on the Osterley campus, dated back to 1889 in that location and to 1798 in its previous home on Borough Road in Southwark.
 As a College of Higher Education from 1976, West London received funding from the local government, and it had to perform adequately in the higher education sector.
 It was placed under the direction, as Principal, of a sport psychologist and former physical education lecturer, Professor John Kane OBE, and a geographer Murie Robertson, who served as Vice-Principal.
 It awarded undergraduate degrees (CNAA) and HNDs, and continued to train teachers, being, for example, a specialist 'Wing College' for Physical Education.
 Operating over two campuses, one on St. Margarets Road in East Twickenham, alongside the River Thames, and the other immediately south of the Great West Road in Osterley.
-The Borough Road name persisted on the rugby field and the Institute's sports strip.
+The Borough Road name persisted on the rugby field and the institute's sports strip.